karanm-emipro/karanm.github.io/docs/v17/submit-shipment-asn.md

 <br/>

+> [!NOTE]
-> **Note** : When submitting a shipment confirmation request, the ARN , SSCC number on packages and other package details if package available must be set otherwise amazon will not accept.
+> When submitting a shipment confirmation request, the ARN , SSCC number on packages and other package details if package available must be set otherwise amazon will not accept.